renanwolf/UniRate/README.md

 #### Installation

-Import the .unitypackage on your project or download the repository and import the files on your project's Assets folder.
+Import the .unitypackage to your project or download the repository and import the files to your project's Assets folder.

 #### Namespace